 WHO Says Risk Of COVID-19 Is Now 'Very High At A Global Level'

-The World Health Organization says the risk that COVID-19 will spread and have a global impact is now "very high," raising its assessment for the deadly respiratory virus that's now found in more than 50 countries.
+The World Health Organization says the risk that COVID-19 will spread and have a global impact is now "very high," raising its assessment for the coronavirus disease that's now been found in more than 50 countries.

-On Monday, the coronavirus had been found in only 29 countries.
+As of Monday, cases of COVID-19 had been found in just 29 countries.
 But thousands more diagnoses were confirmed this week, including two spikes that were tied to Italy and Iran.

 "Outside China, there are now 4,351 cases in 49 countries, and 67 deaths," WHO Director-General Tedros Adhanom Ghebreyesus said in a briefing Friday morning.
 "Since yesterday, Denmark, Estonia, Lithuania, Netherlands and Nigeria have all reported their first cases."

-Tedros said, "we have now increased our assessment of the risk of spread and the risk of impact of COVID-19 to very high at a global level."
+Tedros said, "We have now increased our assessment of the risk of spread and the risk of impact of COVID-19 to very high at a global level."

-Many of the latest cases have links to Italy, Tedros said, adding that the country is now believed to have exported 24 coronavirus cases to 14 other countries.

 LIVE daily media briefing on #COVID19 with @DrTedros #coronavirus https://t.co/Uuup642t9d— World Health Organization (WHO) (@WHO) February 28, 2020

+Many of the latest cases have links to Italy, which is now believed to have exported two dozen COVID-19 cases to 14 other countries, Tedros said.

-The tally of coronavirus cases has grown at an alarming rate in Italy this week.
-In an update late Friday, Italy's health ministry said 888 people are infected with the respiratory virus, including 531 in the Lombardy region.
+The tally of cases there has grown at an alarming rate this week.
+Italy had 229 cases as of midday Monday.
+In an update late Friday, the country's Ministry of Health said 888 people have been infected with the respiratory virus, including 531 in the Lombardy region.

-New cases have also arisen this week in several countries in the Middle East and Northern Africa, with several of them finding a link to people who had been in Iran.
-Tedros says 97 coronavirus cases have been exported from Iran to 11 other countries.
+New cases have also been confirmed in countries in the Middle East and Northern Africa, several of them linked to people who had traveled to Iran.
+Tedros says 97 COVID-19 cases have been exported from Iran to 11 other countries.

 South Korea has also seen a dramatic rise, with 2,337 cases now confirmed — a rise of more than 570 cases in just 24 hours.
 On Monday, South Korea's Centers for Disease Control and Prevention had reported 977 cases.
 The country says 13 people have died from the virus.